Isisaurus/tech-recruitment-website/README.md

 ## Future of the project

+Future improvements:

+- Improve overall site performance by code-splitting
+- Further optimize images for faster load times on smaller devices
+- Adjust background-foreground contrast ratio for wider accessibility
+- Organize Headers in a sequentially-decending order for a more optimized navigation experience
+- Set browser theme colors based on the page rendered

 The following features implemented would improve the usability and user experience of the website in the future:

 - Add contact form for companies.